jtfm/4Cast/README.md

 Notes:

- - Currently works in Firefox and Opera, though not Chrome due to it's insistence on https.
+ - Currently works in Firefox and Opera, though not Chrome due to its insistence on https.

 Possible future developments: